Frequently Asked Questions for Current Fellows

 General Information

-The renewal process must be initiated by the Fellow and the advisor at least two months prior to the Fellow's appointment termination date.
-The Fellow completes the online application for renewal form through their NPP Portal account.
+Three months prior to the Fellow's appointment termination date, ORAU emails renewal process guidance to the Fellow.
+To initiate the renewal process, the Fellow completes the online application for renewal form through their NPP Portal account.
 Once this form is submitted, the advisor is notified of the pending renewal, reviews the Fellow’s renewal form and enters their evaluation in their NPP Portal account.
-After their evaluation is submitted, the NPP Center representative is notified of the pending renewal, and accesses both the Fellow’s renewal form as well as the advisor’s evaluation form through their Center representative portal account.
-The Center representative is responsible for approving the renewal request.
+After their evaluation is submitted, the NPP Center Representative is notified of the pending renewal, and accesses both the Fellow’s renewal form as well as the advisor’s evaluation form through their Center Representative portal account.
+The Center Representative is responsible for approving the renewal request.
 ORAU will be notified automatically of the renewal decision, and the Fellow will be notified of the decision by email.
 The first and second years of the appointment are most commonly supported by NPP program funds.
 Support for a third year, however, must be provided by the NPP advisor’s project funds or by funding provided by the Center.

 NPP renewals are for a period of six to 12 months with a fellowship limitation of 36 months.
 For short-term extensions of less than six months, Fellows do not submit a renewal application; instead the Center representative shall submit a request to npp@orau.org